fleetdm/fleet/docs/Contributing/Adding-new-endpoints.md

 was a totally new feature, we could've created new files instead of adding to existing ones (this also applies to the datastore portion).

 If you scroll around the hosts.go file, you'll notice the pattern that we'll be following.
-Since we are doing it "bottom up", you'll notice that we'll skip a few things in this step but we'll add them in the next one.
+Since we are doing it "datastore up", you'll notice that we'll skip a few things in this step but we'll add them in the next one.

 So we add to the bottom of the file the following: